Zapier: History

 In December 2011, Foster left his job to work on Zapier full-time.
 Helmig followed in April 2012, and Knoop joined full-time in May, the same month the company launched its public beta.
 The founders relocated to Mountain View, California, to launch Zapier and formally join the Y Combinator program in June.
-Zapier is headquartered in San Francisco, California, but does not have work offices.
-The company has operated fully remotely since its founding and is considered a pioneer of remote work—an approach that was uncommon in the tech industry at the time.
-Zapier adopted a product-led growth (PLG) model, a strategy in which the product itself drove customer acquisition and retention, primarily through a self-serve experience.
-In August 2012, Zapier launched its Developer Platform, which allowed developers to create and add custom integrations not yet supported in Zapier's app directory.
-At the time, Zapier supported over 60 applications.
-According to Foster, the platform was designed to help developers save time when building integrations.
-The launch was done in collaboration with 12 technology partners.
+Zapier is headquartered in San Francisco, California, but does not have work offices and has operated fully remotely since its founding.